 Rabbi Heidi R. Hoover

 Rabbi Heidi Hoover began her work with B’ShERT’s predecessor congregation TBE as Rabbinic Intern in 2006, initiating programs such as Shalom Shabbat (our Friday morning Shabbat observance for young children and parents/caregivers), our Saturday morning adult Torah study, the Interfaith Adult Workshops, and more.
-She served as Acting Rabbi during the final year of her academic studies, and after receiving smicha in May of 2011, she began her full-time service as rabbi of our temple in July of that year.
+She served as Acting Rabbi during the final year of her academic studies, and after her ordination in May of 2011, she began her full-time service as rabbi of our temple in July of that year.

 Rabbi Hoover has been profiled in the New York Times, Jewish Woman Magazine and other print & online publications.
 She frequently speaks on the topics of Jewish identity, interfaith issues and the relationship of the Jewish people to modern Germany.
 Her essay on ethnic diversity in today’s Jewish community appears in Studies in Judaism and Pluralism, published in December 2016 to commemorate the 60th anniversary of the Academy for Jewish Religion.
 Her writing has also been published in the Huffington Post, My Jewish Learning, and the Washington Post.

 Rabbi Hoover leads worship services, Torah Study, and our B’Yachad adult study sessions.
 As the supervisor of our Religious School, she works directly with our B’nai Mitzvah candidates and our confirmation students.

 She is a proud alumna of the Academy for Jewish Religion and Gratz College; she received smicha and her Master’s degree in Jewish Studies in May of 2011.
 She holds a BA from Carnegie Mellon in Pittsburgh, PA.